Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/components/custom-carousel.md

   }
 })
 ```
-Be aware that having a play/pause button implies having autoplay set to true in the configuration.<br>
+Be aware that having a play/pause button implies having autoplay set to true in the configuration.
 Find below an example for our custom button

 ```javascript